sonduss/SajaRampUpAuto/README.md

 # Login Automation Process with RestAssuerd

-This RestAssuerd project allows you to automate Login Process in Foodices website, interact with the Login interface, and perform various actions programmatically.
+This RestAssuerd project allows you to automate the Login Process on the Foodics website, interact with the Login interface, and perform various actions programmatically.

 ## Table of Contents